VariableIsUndefined/Hinaba-engine/README.md

 ## Coming soon:
 - Customizable name when creating new thread/commenting
-- Unsecured and Secured Tripcodes
+- Unsecured and Secured tripcodes
 - Being able to see archived threads
 - Screen warning for NSFW boards
+- Moderator will able to see thread author IP address near their username.
+- Change date style to [MM/DD/YY] [Day of the week] [TIME]

 ## Guide
 1. Clone the repository and access the folder: